Semi-supervised learning for joint SAR and multispectral land cover classification: Proposed method

-Given a minibatch of $N$ image patches, we define two correlated views $\mathbf{x}_{k}^{c_1}$ and $\mathbf{x}_{k}^{c_2}$ of the same input patch $\mathbf{x}_k$ in the minibatch by randomly selecting two channels $c_1$ and $c_2$.
+More in detail, given a minibatch of $N$ image patches, we define two correlated views $\mathbf{x}_{k}^{c_1}$ and $\mathbf{x}_{k}^{c_2}$ of the same input patch $\mathbf{x}_k$ in the minibatch by randomly selecting two channels $c_1$ and $c_2$.
 We then promote similarity between their feature representations by minimizing the Normalized-Temperature Cross-Entropy (NT-Xent) loss \cite{sohn2016improved}, defined as: